 Public and Open Forums will now occur one week prior to General Council Meetings.
-Registrations to speak at a Public and Open Forum must be lodged two business days prior.
+Registrations to speak close at noon on the same date as the forum.

 Area: 2,803m²